achachraf/PFE-Browser/README.md

 # Java Web Browser

 ## Overview
 This project is a simple web browser application built using JavaFX.
-It provides a user-friendly interface for browsing the web, complete with features such as a URL bar, navigation buttons, and support for video playback.
-The application also includes caching for improved performance, error handling for various scenarios, and history management for easy navigation through previously visited pages.
+It provides a user-friendly interface for browsing the web, complete with a URL bar, navigation buttons, and history management for easy navigation through previously visited pages.

 ## Features
 - **JavaFX User Interface**: A responsive and intuitive UI built with JavaFX.
 - **URL Bar**: Allows users to enter and navigate to web addresses.
 - **Navigation Buttons**: Back, forward, refresh, and home buttons for easy navigation.
-- **WebView Component**: Renders web pages and supports video playback.
+- **WebView Component**: Renders web pages.
-- **Caching**: Stores resources to improve loading times and reduce network usage.
 - **Error Handling**: User-friendly notifications for errors such as 404 and SSL issues.
 - **History Management**: Keeps track of visited URLs for easy back and forward navigation.